bluehawk/kohanut-doc/guide/about.install.md

    'database'   => 'PUT DATABASE HERE',
    ~~~

-5. Now point your browser to `/admin/install` and enter a password for the user `admin`, and click install.
+4. Now point your browser to `/admin/install` and enter a password for the user `admin`, and click install.
 If you get no errors, then Kohanut is installed!

-6. For security, you should rename `modules/kohanut/controllers/admin/install` to something like `modules/kohanut/controllers/admin/installed`
+5. For security, you should rename `modules/kohanut/controllers/admin/install` to something like `modules/kohanut/controllers/admin/installed`

 ## Installing from github:

+**Note: This is not recommended as the github code may be unstable**

 1. Download the code by cloning the repository, and fetching the submodules